kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 the Kanister controller.

 The initial Kanister CustomResource to be deployed is referred to as Blueprint.
-Blueprints are a set of instructions that direct the controller on executing actions on an application.
-An action consists of one or more phases.
-Each phase invokes a :doc:`Kanister Function </functions>`.
+Blueprints are a set of instructions that direct the controller in executing actions on an application.
+An action consists of one or more phases, and each phase invokes a :doc:`Kanister Function </functions>`.
 Every Kanister function accepts a string list as input.
 The ``args`` field in a Blueprint's phase is rendered and passed into the specified function.

 To learn more about Kanister's CustomResources, see :ref:`architecture`.

-The Blueprint to be created includes two actions called ``backup`` and ``restore``.
-The ``backup`` action comprises of a single phase named as ``backupToS3``.
+The Blueprint to be created includes two actions, named ``backup`` and ``restore``.

-``backupToS3`` invokes the Kanister function ``BackupDataUsingKopiaServer`` that uses Kopia repository server to copy backup data to s3 storage.
-The action ``restore`` uses two kanister functions ``ScaleWorkload`` and ``RestoreDataUsingKopiaServer``.
+The ``backup`` action comprises of a single phase named as ``backupToS3``. ``backupToS3`` invokes the Kanister function ``BackupDataUsingKopiaServer`` that uses the Kopia repository server to copy backup data to S3 storage.

+The ``restore`` action uses two Kanister functions, ``ScaleWorkload`` and ``RestoreDataUsingKopiaServer``.
-``ScaleWorkload`` function scales down the ``timelog`` application before restoring the data.
+The ``ScaleWorkload`` function scales down the ``timelog`` application before restoring the data.
-``RestoreDataUsingKopiaServer`` restores data using Kopia repository server form s3 storage.
+The ``RestoreDataUsingKopiaServer`` function restores data using the the Kopia repository server from S3 storage.

 To learn more about the Kanister function, refer to the documentation on :doc:`Kanister's parameter templating </functions>`.

-Output artifacts are used in this scenario to store the data path in s3 and the corresponding snapshot ID, which which will serve as the ``backupIdentifier`` during the restoration process.
+Output artifacts are used in this scenario to store the data path in S3 and the corresponding snapshot ID, which which will serve as the ``backupIdentifier`` during the restoration process.